drew-young/C2-Project/README.md

 ## About the Author

-Drew Young - First year CSEC student.
+Drew Young - Second year CSEC student.
 This is my first security project and I am having a ton of fun making it!
 Discord: Youngster#8968